 The process of deciding to make redundancies, complying with relevant legislation, managing the employee transition and developing and implementing a communication strategy to maintain workplace morale and retain corporate reputation can be a difficult challenge for organisations to manage.

 A major restructure involves the difficult challenge of deciding which roles to let go.
 Your decision-making should first be guided by considerations such as impact, legal liability and fairness.
 Once those criteria have been applied, you need to be more strategic to retain the skills required for ongoing success.

 ‘Survivor syndrome’ describes the physical and psychological impact of redundancies on the remaining staff who didn’t lose their jobs.
 A lot depends on the individual, but those who remain often encounter one – or several – of the following emotions.

-To avoid having to make people redundant, you may be considering time reductions to deal with the downturn.
+To avoid having to make roles redundant, you may be considering time reductions to deal with the downturn.
 But across the board cuts in employees’ hours may not be the best solution for your organisation.

-In response to the current economic climate, many organisations are making executive team members redundant.
 Executives can face a highly competitive marketplace full of of competing candidates, limited opportunities and an employer’s market, and a job search lasting 12 months or longer.

 Outplacement can do more than help people move smoothly into a new job.
 It can also be an opportunity for professional assessment and career development, and can even be a chance to consider alternative options.